SeverinBang/blotIt3/Readme.md

 ## Usage

 ### Data import
-First, the packe is imported
+First, the package is imported
 ```r
 library(blotIt3)
 ```
-A .csv file is imported and is formated by the function `read_wide`.
+A .csv file is imported and is formatted by the function `read_wide`.
 An example data file is supplied.
 It can be accessed by
 ```r
 example_data_path <- system.file(
                 "extdata", "sim_data_wide.csv",
                 package = "blotIt3"
             )
 ```
-This reads out the provided example file, transferes it to a temporary location and stores the path to this temporary location in `example_data_path`.
+This reads out the provided example file, transfers it to a temporary location and stores the path to this temporary location in `example_data_path`.
 The example file is structured as follows
 |time|	condition|	ID|	pAKT|	pEPOR|	pJAK2|...|
 |--- | --- | --- | --- | ---|--- | ---|